Frequently Asked Questions

 Topic:#Design & Materials

 Yes.
-Maserat Developments is WSIB-certified and carries comprehensive general liability insurance ($2M+).
+Maserat Developments is WSIB Certified and carries comprehensive general liability insurance ($2M+).
 For condo projects, we carry all additional coverage required by Toronto condo corporations and provide certificates directly to building management.
-We have been operating in Toronto since 2004 and have completed over 500 projects across the city.
+We have completed 50+ projects across Toronto.

 Category:General